kdashacoder777/UniversityProjects/README.md

-If you use Windows 10+ please install WSL:
+If you use Windows 10+ please will install WSL:
 <http://example.com/](https://learn.microsoft.com/ru-ru/windows/wsl/instal/)>

 Requirements for build: